 Mix all the ingredients together in a bowl.
 Fill the cooled tart shell with the cheese and yogurt filling.

 Cover with plastic wrap and place in the fridge to chill until the cheese mixture sets about 2-4 hours.

 To serve, top with sliced firgs, chopped pistachios and a drizzle of hone.

-I was having all sorts of technical issues this week, but finally go them resolved and was able to actually upload images again.
-So now that’s all taken care of for this weeks post I’m making cookies.
-Though this time around, I’m dressing up that timeless classic chocolate chip cookies.
+This week was filled with all kinds of technical challenges, including the inability to upload images.
+Which is a wee problematic for blogging.
+I was finally able to get them resolved, So now that’s all taken care of I’m giving classic chocolate chip cookies. a little shake up for this week’s recipe.
 One of my co-workers gave me a package of Horlick’s Malted Milk Powder from her prized stash and it got me thinking that I don’t think I’ve ever seen Malted Milk Chocolate Chip Cookies before.
 So after a little bit of testing here’s the recipe I came up with.

 Malted Milk Chocolate Chip Cookies

 1 cup/2 sticks of room temperature unsalted butter

 3/4 cup granulated sugar

 1/2 tsp salt

 2 1/4 cup sifted All Purpose Flour